Drinking water approval

-The Aqualiner lining system has WRC approval for waste water applications as specified in PT/292/1109-AS.
+The Aqualiner lining system received WRC approval for waste water applications as specified in PT/292/1109-AS.
 This includes meeting all the requirements of BS EN 13566-4:2002 “Plastic piping systems for the renovation of underground non-pressure drainage and sewerage networks – Part 4”.
 These tests include:

 - Short term modulus

 - Long term (50 year) modulus